bo7owers/piano-player/README.md

 # piano-player
-Utilizing javascript to alter the html elements
+Utilizing javascript to alter the html elements of the DOM